-During Lent, we will be focusing on the benefits of our salvation from Psalm 103 during our prayer time on Tuesday morning.
-We invite you to join us from 6:30-7:30am to pray.
-Each week we will also have a devotion from someone in our church body to help encourage you along the way.
+During Advent we will be focusing on the Hope, Peace, Joy and Love that Jesus brings when He “arrives” in our life.
+Each week we will have a devotion from someone in our church body to help encourage you along the way.
+This week’s devotion is written by Jennifer Martin.

 The weary world rejoices.
 The world was weary prior to our saviors’ birth, the world was weary when these lyrics were written in 1847 as a poem, and the world is weary today.
 Our souls are weary often each day as they long for healing, direction, guidance, love, restoration with some peace and joy mixed in.
 Despite the season of ‘cheer’ and ‘good news’ as well as all the songs echoing the multiple avenues of airways, so often we still find ourselves at the weary point.
 While we have the assurance of what is to come in the coming weeks and we know it ends (or rather begins) with the celebration of the baby in a manager that came to save the world, we can’t dismiss the weariness life can often throw our way.

 Hope looks so different to each of us.
 Sometimes we can resonate with scripture of what Hope looks like…. as Jeremiah did when he stated “Our Hope is in you Lord.”
 Rather, our trust is in Him.
 The question is, is that truly where our hope lies?
 In the mundane, in the crisis mode, in the survival mode, in the pit, in the joy, where does our hope lie?

 Hope to a young window of two boys was explained to me as “it is knowing on the hardest, depths of grief, solo parenting days that Jesus is walking that difficult path with us and has not forsaken us.
 Hope is knowing we will all be together again one day.
 Hope is knowing today is awful but tomorrow will be better.
 Knowing that hope with His grace and mercy, all will be okay.”